programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-6.png)

    Right-click on the "GitHub" folder and choose "Copy 'GitHub'".
-The GitHub folder file path is now copied.
+The GitHub folder file path is now copied to your clipboard.

-2. At the command line, you're going to write `cd`, followed by a space, followed by the file path to your GitHub folder (either type it in if known, or press Command-v to paste in the file path you copied in the previous step).
-On the author's computer (logged in as the user DrJekyll) this command looks like:
+2. At the command line, write `cd`, followed by a space, followed by the file path to your GitHub folder (either type it in if known, or press Command-v to paste in the file path you copied in the previous step).
+On the author's computer (logged in as the user *DrJekyll*) this command looks like:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-7.png)

-   The "cd" command tells your computer to look at the place in the computer's folder system you specify by the path typed after it—in this case, the path to the GitHub folder created by installing the GitHub Desktop app.
+   The *cd* command (**c**hange **d**irectory) tells your computer to look at the place in the computer's folder system you specify by the path typed after it—in this case, the path to the GitHub folder created by installing the GitHub Desktop app.

-3. At the command line, type in the following—but replace "JekyllDemo" with whatever you want your site to be called.
-Note that your site's public URL will take the form http://amandavisconti.github.io/JekyllDemo/, with *amandavisconti* being the author's GitHub username and *JekyllDemo* the name of the site I entered at this step (an option to purchase and use your own custom URL is possible; see the "Getting fancy" section below). **Lowercase and uppercase do *not* point to the same website automatically**, so unlike my "JekyllDemo" example you might wish to pick an all-lowercase name to make sure people who hear about the site type its URL correctly.
+3. Your site's public URL will take the form http://amandavisconti.github.io/JekyllDemo/, with *amandavisconti* being the author's GitHub username and *JekyllDemo* the name of the site I entered at this step (*an option to purchase and use your own [custom URL](#section7-2) is possible, but not covered in this lesson*). **Lowercase and uppercase website names do *not* point to the same website automatically**, so unlike my *JekyllDemo* example you might wish to pick an all-lowercase name to make sure people who hear about the site tend to type its URL correctly.

+   At the command line, type in the following (but replace *JekyllDemo* with whatever you want your site to be called):

    `jekyll new JekyllDemo`

-   This command told *jekyll* to create a *new* site by installing all the necessary files in a folder named *JekyllDemo*.
-The folder you create at this step (e.g. JekyllDemo) will be referred to as the "website folder" for the rest of this tutorial.
+   This command told *jekyll* to create a *new* site by installing all the necessary files in a folder named *JekyllDemo*. **The folder you create at this step (e.g. *JekyllDemo*) will be referred to as the "website folder" for the rest of this tutorial.**

-4. At the command line, type in the following to navigate into your site folder (through the rest of this lesson, always replace "JekyllDemo" with whatever name you chose for your site in the previous step):
+4. At the command line, type in the following to navigate into your site folder (through the rest of this lesson, always replace *JekyllDemo* with whatever name you chose for your site in the previous step):

    `cd JekyllDemo` (Don't forget to substitute the name of your website folder for *JekyllDemo* here!)